If I could go back in time, could I have achieved my current physique with only TRT dosages?

 The fact is, I didn't achieve my physique with baby amounts.

-If you would like to explore this topic further, I highly advise you check out the article I wrote regarding how much muscle mass different increments of Testosterone doses has shown to build.
+If you would like to explore this topic further, I strongly advise you check out the article I wrote regarding how much muscle mass different increments of Testosterone doses has shown to build.

 This comparison took place in a clinical setting with controlled parameters, and compared 5 different increments of weekly Testosterone dosages against each other to determine exactly how much fat-free mass each dosage increment builds in young healthy men.